The first Kluster album is an even stranger, darker journey than Tangerine Dream’s first album, with poems encased in the first half.

 There is no progression because there is no beginning or end.
 Sounds emerge, disappear, the eye is struck dumb in the blackness and the listener sees with their ears.
 Maybe you hear the sound of a flute escaping like steam from a cracked pipe.
 Maybe a cello is curled in an imagined corner moaning as a means of self-soothing.
 There is only you and the blackness and sound.
 Like the fun houses of old, it’s not what’s lurking in the darkness, but what’s lurking in us that the darkness releases.

 Now, Klopfzeichen isn’t everyone’s cup of black tea.
 It is possible that, after hearing Electronic Meditation, you said “Bah, pussyfooters!” and yearned for something stranger.
 Possible, but unlikely.
 It is an album worth hearing at least once to expand your understanding of the potentialities of music.
-Unless persistent houseguests are a problem, though, you probably don’t need to own a copy of this.
+If you really enjoy experimental music (of if persistent houseguests are a problem), you may want to invest in a copy for yourself.

 Original elpee version